Sathi Leelavathi (1995 film): Plot

-After returning to Chennai, Priya finds out that Arun is married, but decides to continue with him when Arun says he was forced into marriage and promises to divorce his wife.
-When Arun's wife Leelavathi discovers Arun's affair, she has a huge showdown which leads to Arun leaving the house.
-Then, Leelavathi plans a series of dramas which makes Priya hate Arun.
-She does this with the help of Sakthivel, her father-in-law, children and Priya's old lover Raja.
-Finally Priya unites with Raja apologising to him and Arun unites with Leelavathi.
+After returning to Chennai, Priya finds out that Arun is married and even has children, but decides to stay with him when Arun says he was forced into this marriage and promises to divorce his wife.
+When Arun's wife Leelavathi discovers Arun's affair through pictures Sakthivel's son Anand took of their holiday, she has a huge breakdown, leading to Arun moving out of their home and into Priya's flat.
+With the help of Sakthivel and Palani, and then Priya's old lover Raja, Leelavathi sends their children to stay with Arun and Priya, then her father-in-law and pet dog as well, making Priya hate Arun.
+Finally Priya unites with Raja, apologising to him, and Arun unites with Leelavathi.